MarkWattsBoomi/PageToPDF/README.md

 ## Component Settings

-width and height if spacified control the component's dimensions - in pixels.
+width and height if specified control the component's dimensions - in pixels.

 ## Component Attributes